arrilot/laravel-widgets/README.md

 ?>
 ```

-3) Add some facades here too.
+3) Add some facades here.
 You can skip this step if you prefer custom blade directives.

 ```php
 <?php